Women and Tailbone Pain (Coccydynia)

 There are many other cases, without injury or childbirth, such as excessive sitting, inflammation, prostate tumor, and improper sitting posture that can cause tailbone pain.

-A damaged or twisted coccyx and/or weakened pelvis ligaments should be taken care of by professional provider with proper adjustments, physical therapy, and therapeutic exercises if needed.
+A damaged or twisted coccyx and/or weakened pelvis ligaments should be taken care of by a professional provider with proper adjustments, physical therapy, and therapeutic exercises if needed.

 Medications can offer short term relief, but if the problem persists, you need to see a professional who understands and specializes in this area and get on a care plan to properly care for your tailbone, if you don’t want to suffer more.

-There are ways to reduce the risk of tailbone pain including: no prolonged sitting, avoiding sitting on hard surfaces and exercising regularly.
+There are ways to reduce the risk of tailbone pain including: no prolonged sitting, avoid sitting on hard surfaces and exercising regularly.
 If you have to sit for a long time because you are a student or desk worker, it is recommended that you use a cushion for sitting.

 If you’re experiencing prolonged tailbone pain, seeing your chiropractor is a great first step to getting both short and long term relief.
 Why live in pain if you don’t have to?